ntaneja1985/SSRReduxGrider/README.md

     res.send(html);
 })
 ```
-- So whenever we go to the root path of our application, we are serving up a html page that has our content from the Home component inside it.
+- So whenever we go to the root path of our application, we are serving up a html page that has our content from the HomePage component inside it.
 - It also has a script tag with bundle.js.
 - It will automatically fetch this file from the public folder which is now accessible to all
 - So now we will see something like this